 This was the bestest smoothest chocolate cake I’ve ever tasted; the flavor was full yet subtle, its sweetness mixing with a tinge of dark chocolate flavor.
-I noticed that it was also heavy on the stomach as we were quite full even with just a shared slice.
+I noticed that it was also quite heavy on the tummy as we were quite full even with just a shared slice.
 The serving was larger than those being sold at Starbucks Bacolod (and much more affordable too).

 |THE NEW CALEA PASTRIES & COFFEE AT BALAY QUINCE|

 |THE AL FRESCO AREA AT THE NEW CALEA|

 Okay, so after almost six years of being away, I finally revisited Calea, Bacolod City’s queen of cakes and everything sweet.
 The cake boss has finally moved from her small joint at the side of L Fisher Hotel and relocated to, not that far, in front of the hotel.
 The new branch is bigger, a lot airier and has an al fresco dining area.
 Yes, it can seat a more than a single gang of cake lovers.
 Besides this one, they have also opened another branch right inside Robinson’s Place Bacolod.
 They’re certainly moving up.